 Other local attractions include the popular Galphy Inn, the Ripon Racecourse, and the Brimham Rocks, a National Trust site likely to appeal to climbers.
 The Black Sheep Brewery, famous with ale drinkers, is also based close by and is open to visitors.

-Winksley Banks Caravan and Lodge Park
+Winksley Banks Caravan Park